rodekruis/IBF-dengue-model/README.md

 ```
 mosquito_model/credentials/
 ```
-6. [OPTIONAL] If you need to send the model output to the IBF system via API, add IBF server credentials in the same directory
+6. [OPTIONAL] If you need to send the model output to the [IBF-system](https://github.com/rodekruis/IBF-system) via API, add IBF server credentials in the same directory

 ### Manual Setup
 Specific requirements: